CHESSComputing/FOXDEN/docs/doi.md

-# DOI Publication in FOXDEN
+# DOI support in FOXDEN

 FOXDEN provides a **DOIService** for managing and looking up DOI (Digital Object Identifier) records associated with datasets.
 This service enables researchers to **publish, track, and reference datasets** using persistent identifiers.